-This Dutch apple pie is a tender and flaky crust filled with sweetened apples, then finished off with a brown sugar crumb topping.
+This Dutch apple pie recipe is a tender and flaky crust filled with sweetened apples, then finished off with a brown sugar crumb topping.
 Serve your apple pie with vanilla ice cream, and watch the rave reviews come in!

 Now you are ready to make the streusel topping that puts the “Dutch” in Dutch apple pie.
 The streusel is a simple blend of butter, brown sugar and flour.
 The butter gets cut into the flour and sugar to make the familiar crumb topping.
 The topping is sprinkled over the pie, then the pie goes into the oven to bake to golden brown perfection.

 - Let the pie cool a little before you serve it.
-The longer the pie cools, the more the pie filling and topping will set up and give you nice slices of pie.
+The longer the pie cools, the more the pie filling juices and topping will set up and give you nice slices of pie.

 - Cran-Apple: Try adding 1/2 cup of fresh cranberries.
 If you add cranberries, make sure to increase the sugar in the filling by 1/4 cup.

 - Nuts: Feel free to add 1/2 cup of chopped nuts to the topping such as candied walnuts, almonds or candied pecans.

 - Caramel Apple: Add 1/2 cup caramel sauce to the filling for a caramel apple pie.

 This apple pie has a sweet, crisp and crumbly topping that highlights the tart and wonderful flavor of the apples.
 This classic pie is one of my favorites that I love to make for holidays or any time I feel like a treat.

 Love This Recipe?

 Please leave a 5-star 🌟🌟🌟🌟🌟 rating in the recipe card below & a review in the comments section further down the page.